 Q: Can I use royalty free music on Youtube?

 A: Yes, as long as you obtain a legal sync license first.

 Q: How much does royalty free music cost?

 A: It varies.
-At Stockmusic.net, you can get access to an unlimited amount of music and sound effects for as low as $16.67 per month.
-If you need just one track, that has a license that lasts forever, it’s $39.95.
+At stockmusic.net, you can get access to an unlimited amount of music and sound effects for as low as $16.67 per month.
+If you need just one track with a license you can use forever; it's $39.95.

 Please visit our pricing page for more detailed information.